diixo/fasttextCC/README.md

 ### Nearest neighbor queries

-A simple way to check the quality of a word vector is to look at its nearest neighbors.
+A simple way to check the quality of a word vector is to look at its `nearest neighbors`.
 This give an intuition of the type of semantic information the vectors are able to capture.

-This can be achieved with the nearest neighbor (nn) functionality.
+This can be achieved with the `nearest neighbor` (nn) functionality.
 For example, we can query the 10 nearest neighbors of a word by running the following command:

 ```
 $ ./fasttext nn result/fil9.bin